unocps/unocps.github.io/_teaching/2019-fall-teaching-1.md

 CSCI 3710 (Introduction to Digital Design and Computer Organization), CSCI 3320 (Data Structures), and MATH 1950 (Calculus I).
 CSCI 4350 (Computer Architecture) is recommended; open only to students in the School of Engineering and declared Computer Science minors.

 ## Recommended Textbook
+Tanenbaum and Woodhull, Operating Systems: Design and Implementation (3rd edition), Prentice-Hall (2006)

+### Supplemental material
+* The online book [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau (indicated by OSTEP; this book is available for purchase at the site above if you prefer a print copy)
-Operating System Concepts 9th Edition, by Abraham Silberschatz, Peter B. Galvin, and Greg Gagne.
+* Operating System Concepts 9th Edition, by Abraham Silberschatz, Peter B. Galvin, and Greg Gagne.

 ## Grading
 There will be four homeworks, three programming assignments, one midterm and one final.
 The final course grade will be computed as follows:

-Homework: 15%
+* Homework and Quizzes: 15%
-Programming Assignments: 32%
+* Programming Assignments: 35%
-Midterm: 20%
+* Midterm: 20%
-Final 33%
+* Final 30%

 If you have questions regarding the grading of homework, programming assignments, midterms and final, you MUST come to see the instructor WITHIN ONE WEEK after the date your homework, programming assignments, or exams have been returned to you.